diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 If all those checks pass and you still see errors, it’s most likely a serialization error.

-To serialize and deserialize a custom Enum, you write a custom toSql and fromSql implementation.
+To serialize and deserialize a custom Enum, you write a custom ToSql and FromSql implementation.
 Luckily, this is straightforward.

 ```rust